 This is when most homeowners want to sell their condemned home to investors and cash buyers because of time constraints and the fact that repairs cost a lot.

-What Happens When a House is Deemed Uninhabitable in Arizona?
+What Happens When a House is Deemed Uninhabitable Arizona?

 This is also the case when the house is seized using eminent domain.
 The house is demolished to facilitate the construction of a public project.

-Can You Still Live in a Condemned Home in Arizona?
+Can You Still Live in a Condemned Home Arizona?

-It is suggested to consult an attorney in Arizona to understand your rights when your house faces condemnation.
+It is suggested to consult a Arizona attorney to understand your rights when your house faces condemnation.
 You can also directly speak with the government unit in charge for clarification if you still want to occupy the home.

 On another note, there are cases when unwelcome visitors such as squatters, trespassers, or vandals occupy the condemned property.
 While this is also not allowed as per the rules of the local government, this may be unavoidable because the house is sitting vacant.

 If you don't want this to happen, you must decide whether to sell your house or make repairs immediately.

 Can You Sell a Condemned House Arizona?

 Depending on where you live, you may still sell your condemned house.
 There are actually two ways to sell a house that has been condemned by the authorities.